martinpihrt/OSPy-plugins/plugins/email_reader/README.md

 This extension allows you to retrieve data from a configured E-mail box and respond to incoming messages that arrive in the mailbox.
 This extension requires the email_notification extension to be installed and set up correctly.
 We will send receive messages using the set account.
 After receiving and processing the message in the E-mail, a confirmation of the message processing will be sent.

+The plug-in includes an OSPy `plugin.json` manifest, registers its IMAP polling worker with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics reports worker and non-secret IMAP configuration, last successful mailbox check, message count, and the latest connection or login error.
+Passwords and control-sender addresses are not exposed.

 Plugin setup
 -----------